2017 Brisbane International

-The 2017 Brisbane International was a tournament of the 2017 ATP World Tour and 2017 WTA Tour.
+The 2017 Brisbane International was a tennis tournament of the 2017 ATP World Tour and 2017 WTA Tour.
 It was played on outdoor hard courts in Brisbane, Queensland, Australia.
 It was the ninth edition of the tournament and took place at the Queensland Tennis Centre in Tennyson.
 It was held from 1 to 8 January 2017 as part of the Australian Open Series in preparation for the first Grand Slam of the year.

 It was announced on 24 August 2016 that 14-times Grand Slam champion Rafael Nadal would play at the event for the first time.